Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Light-clients-and-unstoppable-apps/Light-clients-and-unstoppable-apps-slides.md

   A block is authentic if it has been authored by a legitimate validator, at a time when it was authorized to author a block.
   A validator could author a block that smoldot considers as authentic, but that contains completely arbitrary data.

-  Invalid blocks aren't propagated by honest full nodes on the gossiping network, but it is possible for the validator to send the block to the smoldot instance(s) that are directly connected to it or its complicits.
+  Invalid blocks aren't propagated by honest full nodes on the gossiping network, but it is possible for the validator to send the block to the smoldot instance(s) that are directly connected to it or its complicit.
   While this attack requires a validator to be malicious and that it doesn't offer any direct reward it is unlikely to happen, but it is still a realistic threat.
   For this reason, when using a light client, do not assume any storage data coming from a best, that hasn't been finalized yet to be accurate.